Geography Vision Statement

 The study of geography is about more than just memorising places on a map.
 It’s about understanding the complexity of our world, appreciating the diversity of cultures that exists across continents.
 And in the end, it’s about using all that knowledge to help bridge divides and bring people together.

-At our school, we believe that it has never been more important for children to have a comprehensive global understanding of the world and the people and cultures that inhabit it.
+At our school, we believe that it has never been more important for children to have a comprehensive global understanding and knowledge of the world and the people and cultures that inhabit it.
 Through understanding geography and the complexity of our planet, we believe that our children will develop respect for the physical environment and the diverse range of cultures and beliefs that make up our world.
+Our children will be self-aware of the impact they can have on our planet.
+Our Geography curriculum allows children to build resilience and become problem solvers.
+We want our children to be inquisitive about the world, open-minded and also responsible for the actions and choices they make.

 We aim to foster understanding, curiosity and fascination about the world and its people through the planned curriculum and through opportunities that arise throughout the year as detailed below.